clayball/drupal7-module-threat-modeling/README.md

-# Drupal Contrib Threat Modeling
+# Drupal 7 Module Threat Modeling

-This is a general workflow when creating a threat model for a Drupal contrib module.
+This is a general workflow when creating a threat model for a Drupal 7 contrib module.